marafathussain/ML_book_easy/chapters/chapter2.md

 For most biological datasets with moderate missing data (5-20%):
 1. Drop columns with >20-30% missing
-2. Use median imputation for remaining numerical variables
+2. Use median imputation for the remaining numerical variables
 3. Use mode imputation for categorical variables
 4. Document your approach clearly